-Before an employee is included in the scheme, there is a waiting period of two months.
-After this period, the employee is included in the scheme with retroactive effect from the date of commencement of employment, but no earlier than the first day of the month in which the employee reaches the age of 18.
-During the waiting period, partner's pension and orphan's pension are covered on a risk basis.
+A threshold period of up to 2 months may apply for inclusion in the scheme.
+After this period, the employee is included in the scheme with retroactive effect from the date the employment starts, but no earlier than the first day of the month in which the employee reaches the age of 18.
+During the threshold period, partner's pension and orphan's pension are covered on a risk basis.